 Students currently enrolled in high school who wish to enroll at Sauk must follow the following procedures:

 - Obtain written authorization: Students must submit a completed high school authorization form signed by the principal or other appropriate official.
-These forms may be obtained from Sauk's Counseling Office or from the high school guidance counselors.
+These forms may be obtained from Sauk's Academic Advising Office or from the high school guidance counselors.

 - Assessment results: Students may be required to complete an assessment prior to enrollment.
-For more information, contact Sauk's Counseling Office.
+For more information, contact Sauk's Academic Advising Office.

 - Appointment with a Sauk counselor: Students are required to make an appointment with a Sauk counselor to review their academic plans and register for classes.